 Please call 020 7353 6802 or complete the form below:

-Mr Metzer QC was recently instructed as main leading counsel in what is believed to be the UK’s largest civil action against the police: Wayne Pugh & Others v Commissioner of Police of South Wales, which arose from the well-publicised and criticised prosecution of the ‘The Cardiff Three’, following the murder of a prostitute, Lynette White.
-Mr Metzer QC represented 8 out of 15 Claimants in proceedings, which lasted three months and involved over one million documents.
+Anthony was instructed as main leading counsel in what is believed to be the UK’s largest civil action against the police: Wayne Pugh & Others v Commissioner of Police of South Wales, which arose from the well-publicised and criticised prosecution of the ‘The Cardiff Three’, following the murder of a prostitute, Lynette White.
+Anthony represented 8 out of 15 Claimants in proceedings, which lasted three months and involved over one million documents.

 - Pugh & Others v Chief Constable of South Wales Police (2015): Acting as leading counsel with two junior counsels for 8 of 15 Claimants in the UK’s largest action against the police, arising from the collapsed prosecution of the ‘Cardiff Three’.

-- Christmas Island, War Pensions Appeal (2015) Supreme Court: Leading counsel in a substantial claim brought against the Ministry of Defence.
+- Christmas Island, War Pensions Appeal (2015): Leading counsel in a substantial claim brought against the Ministry of Defence.
 The veterans were exposed to extremely harmful nuclear testing on Christmas Island during the 1950s; the case involved complex evidence from experts of different fields, including nuclear physics and meteorology.

 - M (anonymised) & Others v Commissioner of Police of the Metropolis (2015): A heavily contested, complex action against the police concerning widespread corruption and police connections with a notorious criminal gang.

-- Mr Lea Leighton v Chief Constable of Derbyshire Constabulary (2015) Royal Courts of Justice: Civil action relating to social services records in respect of unproven sexual allegations.
+- Mr Lea Leighton v Chief Constable of Derbyshire Constabulary High Court (QB): Civil action relating to social services records in respect of unproven sexual allegations.

-- McDonnell v Commissioner of Police of the Metropolis (2014) Royal Courts of Justice: Considered excessive force by police as invariably “grossly disproportionate”, involving novel Article 3 and 6 ECHR submissions.
+- McDonnell v Commissioner of Police of the Metropolis (2014) EWCA Civ 573: Considered excessive force by police as invariably “grossly disproportionate”, involving novel Article 3 and 6 ECHR submissions.